richgumy/DFT/README.md

 # DFT
-### A discrete fourier transform function with custom complex numbers lib attached to be compatable with an AVR toolchain.
+### A discrete fourier transform function with custom complex numbers lib attached to be compatable with an Atmel AVR toolchain.

 To do:
 1. Make a DFT .h & .cpp file and re-write with more modularity
 2. Return the frequency binning (i.e. f_bin = freq_sampling/N ?)
-3. Test on AVR micro
+3. Test on Atmel AVR micro
 4. Make buffering system for input samples